 We’d generally aim to spread this out over the course of two months (i.e., we launch the client’s first campaign at the end of month two).
-Using $100 per hour as a baseline rate, this would result in $18,000 of billable hours before the client ever has a campaign launched.
+Using $100 per hour as a baseline rate, this would result in $18,000 of billable hours for a marketing fee before the client ever has a campaign launched.

 This is not something that most clients are going to be comfortable with, which creates a bit of a conundrum: How can the agency protect its investment of hours while still providing a palatable price tag to the client?
 Our solution to this problem has been in the way that we structure our contracts.